torgbren/homebridge-thermostat/README.md

 ```
 # API Expectations

-The `apiroute` is used for two main calls: Get from the thermostat and set the target temperature.
+The `apiroute` is used for three main calls: Get from the thermostat, set the target temperature and set the targetHeatingCoolingState.
 Your API should provide

 1. Get any thermostat info
 ```